|

 Place tubes in the 0.5 ml side of the combination tube stand and wait until the emulsion separates into two distinct layers (~30 seconds). |

 The top layer contains PIPs and cells.
-The bottom layer contains Partitioning Reagent.
+The bottom layer contains PAR.

 |